Fairbrix-Team/fairbrix-0.8-coincontrol/README.md

 Fairbrix is a direct predecessor to Litecoin, developed by Charlie Lee.
+The coin specifications of Fairbrix are as follows:
- - scrypt as a proof of work scheme
+ - scrypt as a proof of work algorithm
  - 5 minute block targets
- - 25 coins per block (constant forever)
+ - 225 coins per block (constant block reward, forever)
- - 2016 blocks (1 week) to retarget difficulty
+ - 2016 blocks (about one week) to retarget difficulty

 Fairbrix is the predecessor of Litecoin and the first foray into altcoin development by Charlie Lee, the future founder of Litecoin.